Hello. In this post, we will be discussing about Goods Transport Agency under GST. We will be discussing the following topics:

 What is GTA?

-Before getting deeper into the various provisions, we first need to under what Goods Transport Agency exactly is.
+Before getting deeper into the various provisions, we first need to understand what Goods Transport Agency exactly is.
 The definition of GTA is provided under clause (ze) of notification no. 12/2017-Central tax (Rate) as:

 “Goods Transport Agency means any person who provides service in relation to transport of goods by road and issues consignment note, by whatever name called.”